 We ask these questions to make sure that you have considered all the options available to you prior to taking out a loan.

 Borrowing money is an easy option for your financial difficulties although you must be confident that you can afford the repayments.
 It also has implications on your income, so we would like you to consider the following before taking out a loan:

 Other things that you will need to apply are proof that you are over the age of 18, have a valid UK bank account, be in employment and receive a regular pay cheque, and that you are a UK resident.

 There are many options available when it comes to borrowing money, and you should be sure to select the one that is appropriate for your particular circumstances.
 Loan options include:

 Short term loans are usually unsecured, and you can borrow anything from £100 to £5,000 once credit and identity checks have been run to ascertain how likely you are to repay the loan.
-They usually have monthly repayments which are structured around your pay schedule lasting anything from three to 36 months – essentially a loan designed to be repaid quickly.
+They usually have monthly repayments which are structured around your pay schedule lasting anywhere from 3 to 36 months – essentially a loan designed to be repaid quickly.
+Read more here.

 Although Short-term Loans fall into the Unsecured Personal Loans category, with this type of loan you can typically borrow anything from £100 to £25,000.
 Unsecured loans let you borrow money without having to secure it against any assets such as your car or your house.
 As you’re not providing any kind of guarantee to the lender that they’ll get their money back, they’ll run credit and identity checks to assess how likely you are to repay the loan.

 Guarantor loans are unsecured loans where a second person is responsible for paying off the debt if the person who has taken out the loan misses their repayments.
 This can be an option for those with a no credit history or a poor credit rating, who struggle to get accepted for a loan product.
 However, please note you may end up paying more interest the longer your loan term.